momochi000/pomodoro_arcade/README.md

 ## BACKLOG

-#### BUG: when rest period ends, pause/stop doesn't reset back to initial state
-  + This might push the final move to state machine

 #### Style the show view
   + Design/optimize for mobile first

-#### Design a more complete style/site design.
-  + Need colors
-  + Need shapes

-#### Make a slick timer widget
+  + Make a slick timer widget
-  + Something that shows the progression of time
+    - Something that shows the progression of time
+    - Timer is essentially a progress bar

 #### Make the timers more mobile responsive.
   + https://developers.google.com/mobile/articles/fast_buttons